V692 Coronae Australis

 V692 Coronae Australis (HD 166596; HR 6804; 3 G. CrA), or simply V692 CrA, is a whitish-blue hued variable star located in the southern constellation Corona Australis.
-It has a maximum apparent magnitude of 5.46, making it faintly visible to the naked eye.
+It has a maximum apparent magnitude of around 5.5, making it faintly visible to the naked eye.
 The object is located relatively far at a distance of approximately 1,900 light years based on Gaia DR3 parallax measurements, but it is approaching the Solar System with a fairly constrained heliocentric radial velocity of −15.3 km/s.
 At its current distance, V692 CrA's brightness is heavily diminished by 0.46 magnitudes due to extinction due to interstellar dust.
 Its absolute magnitude depends on the source: Westin (1985) gave a value of −6.44 while the extended Hipparcos catalogue gave a value of −2.26.